Poetry, Short Stories, and other Reflections

 her foot rested inches from my nose.

-Toes exposed and wiggly, knees knocked elbows, nets, and oars.
+Toes exposed and wiggly, knees knocked elbows,

-You found comfort hiding in the tangled maze of limbs,
+You found comfort hiding in the tangled maze of

 while my hunched back squeezed a bubble